pcolt/iots-full-stack/README.md

-# 🧮 simple IoTs data full-stack project
+# 🧮 IoTs data full-stack project

 A project to experiment with IoTs, data handling and web apps.
 This project gets inspiration from [Fybra - Indoor air quality](https://fybra.co/).

 - ✅ step 1: an [Arduino](/Arduino/) with analog photoresistor converts data to digital, which is sent serially through usb to a [Raspberry](/Raspberry/) which (optionally sends the data via MQTT pub/sub protocoll to an other Raspberry who acts as broker who then) sends the data to Influxdata cloud database
 - ✅ step 2: [backend](/Backend/) in Node.js that queries the data from InfluxDb and serves it with Express
-- 🏗️ step 3: frontend with React using the backend as single-page web application
+- 🏗️ step 3: frontend with React
 - step 3: migrate backend to Google Cloud Functions
 - step 3: add React Native mobile app
 - step 4: change/add sensor to CO2/other